ericwbailey/modal-nodes/README.md

 ### What does `ms-` mean?

 `ms-` stands for "Modular Scale".
 [Modular scales](https://alistapart.com/article/more-meaningful-typography) are a way to create more meaningful, consistent measurements between site elements.
-All modular scale values are in `rems`.
+All modular scale values are in `rem`s.

 ### Why is it so verbose?

-Class names are human-readable so new developers can easily understand what classes do, how they affect the cascade, and anticipate which other classes are available—if `u-color-black` exists, it stands to reason that there's probably a `u-color-white` class.
+Class names are human-readable so new developers can easily understand what classes do, how they affect the cascade, and anticipate which other classes are available—if `u-color-black` exists, it stands to reason that there's a `u-color-white` class.

 Compare:

 - `class="h3 f5 pv3 lh-copy"` versus
-- `u-height-ms-3 u-font-size-5 padding-top-1 u-line-height-slight`
+- `u-height-ms-3 u-font-size-ms-5 padding-top-ms-1 u-line-height-slight`

 While it makes for longer line lengths, it is far easy for a new developer to understand when reading through the source.
 Whitespace is cheap and gzip is your friend!
+Take advantage of them!

 ### Where is ________?